-Easter falls on April 16th this year, and so the Easter volume of our ebook series for the 2016-2017 liturgical year has been released in our ebooks download area.
-This fourth volume in the annual series covers the entire Easter season, from the Easter Vigil (April 15th) through Pentecost (June 4th).
+Easter falls on April 21st this year, and so the Easter volume of our ebook series for the 2018-2019 liturgical year has been released in our ebooks download area: Easter.
+This fourth volume in the annual series covers the entire Easter season, from the Easter Vigil (April 20th) through Pentecost (June 19th).
 It may be downloaded free of charge in the following formats: .mobi (Kindle), .epub (Nook and other standard ereaders), and .pdf (most computer devices).

 These ebooks provide a wonderful—and completely free—complement to the widely-used Magnificat series, which emphasizes spiritual reading for each day.
 To download, you must be a registered user, and you must be logged in and recognized by the system.
 If you are not yet registered, click the Subscribe/Login option on the main site menu and fill in the “Subscribe for free“ form.
 If you are already registered but not logged in, click the Subscribe/Login option and use the Click here to sign in link at the top of the page.
 When you are registered, logged in, and recognized by a cookie, nothing more is needed.
 You will see a My Account menu item instead of Subscribe/Login.

 Once you are recognized, proceed to the ebooks download area and click on the book you want to bring up a page which contains the download links.